 Also called single-springs, monoleaf springs only have one plate of spring steal.
 These springs generally are thick in the middle and taper out at the ends.
 Monoleaf springs don’t offer a lot handling flexibility, and they create limitation of use if your vehicle hauls heavy loads.
 They are designed for a specific vehicle with a specific purpose.

 If your monoleaf spring breaks, it shifts the axle, which can damage your vehicle and put you in danger.
 In short, monoleaf springs are usually not recommended for heavy hauling except when utilized in conjunction with a secondary support (air bags, bump stops, etc.)

 Multileaf springs are more favorable than monoleaf springs for vehicles hauling heavy loads.
 They are made up of several leaves stacked together, instead of just one leaf.
-This makes them a stronger and more flexible option for hualing.
+This makes them a stronger and more flexible option for hauling.
 It also means that when one breaks, they don’t all necessarily break, making it safer for you to drive.
 Multileaf springs can easily be modified and enhanced to increase the load capacity and/or ride height.

 How do leaf springs work?

 The whole point of leaf springs is to support weight, enhance handling performance, position the axle and absorb road shock.
 Improvement to your vehicle’s suspension can be made through design changes or adding/removing leaves.
 The ends (eyes) of your multileaf springs are attached to the vehicle’s chassis (frame), and then the differential housing is attached to the leaves’ center.
 Once attached, the leaves compress to absorb motion anytime the axle moves, regardless of the road conditions.
 This then transfers the energy to the chassis (frame).
 The result is a smoother ride for your vehicle, even on uneven surfaces or poor road conditions.